Data protection and your rights

 We have a legal duty to protect your personal data.

-Under the legislation, you have a number of rights relating to your personal data, which are detailed below:
+Under the legislation, you have a number of rights relating to your personal data, which are detailed on the following pages.

 Every time we collect personal data from you, we will inform you as a minimum of the following (known as a Privacy Notice):